 I’m sure many expats would agree that the longer you live abroad, the more you miss some parts of your home country, that’s why every time we go for a visit, we always plan a getaway to Slovakia’s nature.

-Without further ado, read on below about the 10 interesting things about Slovakia:
+Without further ado, read below about the 10 interesting things about Slovakia…

 With 9 national parks and 14 protected landscape areas, there is a lot to choose from when visiting Slovakia.
-Most of them are located in central part of the country, and the best part is you can visit them by using public transport!
-The best known park is the High Tatras with peaks over 2500m, and it is a popular place for hiking and skiing.
+Most of them are located in the central part of the country, and the best part is you can visit them by using public transport!
+The best-known park is the High Tatras with peaks over 2500m, and it is a popular place for hiking and skiing.

-Meanwhile, Slovak Paradise is popular for exploring the caves; whereas Low Tatras is the largest national park full of mountains and green valleys — our favourite for mountain biking.
+Meanwhile, Slovak Paradise is popular for exploring the caves; whereas Low Tatras is the largest national park full of mountains and green valleys — our favorite for mountain biking.

-One of the most interesting things about Slovakia are Slovak folk dances.
-Influenced by the region and a way of living, dances and folk costumes are different and colorful.
-In fact, there are more than a hundred folk groups in Slovakia and the dances are brisk, full of temperament and accompanied mostly by cymbalo, violin and bass.
+One of the most interesting things about Slovakia is Slovak folk dances.
+Influenced by the region and a way of living, dances, and folk costumes are different and colorful.
+In fact, there are more than a hundred folk groups in Slovakia and the dances are brisk, full of temperament, and accompanied mostly by cymbals, violin, and bass.

 Slovakia has 180 castles and 425 chateaux – huge numbers for a small country!
 So wherever you go, you will see at least one castle or chateaux.
 The most popular of them all is Spiš Castle, which is also one of the largest in Central Europe (it is included in the UNESCO List of World’s Cultural and Natural Heritage).

-For us though, the most beautiful castle is from our hometown of Trencin (pictured above).
+For us though, the most beautiful castle is from our hometown of Trencin.

-For instance, Ochtinska Aragonite Cave is called “freak of nature”.
+For instance, Ochtinska Aragonite Cave is called a “freak of nature”.
 Instead of classic stalagmites and stalactites, you will find white aragonite twigs and bushes.
 Did you know?
-There are only four accessible aragonite caves in the world, rest of them are in Czech Republic, Mexico and Argentina.
+There are only four accessible aragonite caves in the world, the rest of them are in the Czech Republic, Mexico, and Argentina.

 Slovakia’s national dish is called “Bryndzové halušky”.
 They are potato dumplings with a special kind of fermented sheep cheese called “bryndza”.